 An avid reader herself, Morgan is constantly looking for ways to get books into the hands of her students and their families.
 During Ogden Elementary’s literacy nights, Morgan placed hundreds of books out, carefully selected to appeal to the interests of students, siblings, parents and caregivers.
 The reading games and activities she led during the events were designed to bring Ogden’s families closer and support them as they helped their children achieve their learning goals.

 Morgan earned a bachelor’s in elementary education in 2008 and a master’s in special education in 2010 from Kansas State University, as well as a master’s in library science in 2017 from Emporia State University.

-"When I taught second grade, literacy was a huge part of what I did—teaching our students to learn to read, and then moving them..." (read more)
+"When I taught second grade, literacy was a huge part..." (read more)

 The Manhattan Mercury | May 17, 2022 | Manhattan, KS

 The Manhattan Mercury | Apr 27, 2022 | Manhattan KS